Email Us

 Sarracenia can be propagated through both seed and division:

-Seed Propagation: Collect the seeds after they mature, then undergo a 2-3 month cold-moist treatment at 10-15°C. After treatment, sow the seeds on jerwtlu's Sphagnum Moss substrate and keep consistently moist.
+• Seed Propagation: Collect the seeds after they mature, then undergo a 2-3 month cold-moist treatment at 10-15°C. After treatment, sow the seeds on Jerwtlu's specialized Sarracenia Sphagnum Moss substrate and keep consistently moist.
 Germination takes 1-3 months.

-Division: Carefully divide the rhizomes of mature Sarracenia plants, ensuring each division has sufficient roots and leaves.
-Transplant the divisions into new jerwtlu's Sphagnum Moss substrate and maintain high humidity.
+• Division: Carefully divide the rhizomes of mature Sarracenia plants, ensuring each division has sufficient roots and leaves.
+Transplant the divisions into new Jerwtlu's Sarracenia Sphagnum Moss substrate and maintain high humidity.

 Sarracenia prefer high-humidity environments.
 Use the tray-watering method by placing the pot in a tray with 1-2 cm of water.
 Avoid letting the substrate dry out completely, as this can lead to plant death.
 Misting can also help increase humidity if the environment is too dry.